H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the Reynolds stress

 where we have used that $\mathcal{R}$ is an operator of order $-1$.
 We conclude

 Combining this with (\ref{cota Rdt diferencia g0 C0}), (\ref{cota Rdt diferencia g0 C1}) and (\ref{Rdt tildegj}) yields the desired bounds. \end{proof}

-We are now ready to estimate $\mathcal{R}(\partial_t w_\phi)$: \begin{lemma} The error matrix $S_3=\mathcal{R}(\partial_t w_\phi)$ satisfies
+We are now ready to estimate $\mathcal{R}(\partial_t w_\phi)$: \begin{lemma} The error matrix $S_2=\mathcal{R}(\partial_t w_\phi)$ satisfies

 \end{lemma} \begin{proof} To write $w_\phi$ in a suitable form, we will use a system of equations similar to (\ref{sistema W}).
 The difference is that here we must pay more attention to which terms are in $\mathcal{F}(3,r^\ast)$ for some $r^\ast\in \NN$.
-For instance, the difference $v_J\compt\psi^0-v_J$ does not have the desired form.
-Since it is not small in $C^1$, we cannot simply dismiss this term; we have to study it further.
+For instance, the difference $v_q\compt\psi^0-v_q$ does not have the desired form.
+Since it is not small in $C^1$, we cannot simply dismiss this term, it requires further study.
 By Taylor's theorem with remainder in integral form, we have

 where